stevemussmann/gtseqMAF/README.md

 ## Input Requirements
 ### Required
 The input is a Microsoft Excel formatted file (.xlsx).
 All data should be in a worksheet titled 'Final Genotypes'.
 The first row should be a header line, with cell A1 specifying the individual sample column.
 Cell B1 to the end should specify locus names.
 Alleles for a genotype should be concatenated per locus (e.g., AA, AT, etc.).
 A missing genotype for a locus should be recorded as '0'.
+An example file is provided in this repository as `testdata.xlsx`

 ## Program Options
 Required Inputs:
 * **-x / --infile:** Specify an input Excel file containing GTseq data.

-## Example
+## Example Run
 Activate your python environment:
 ```
 conda activate python3